-A beautifully made piece of metal wall art never fails to be the source of conversation and admiration.
+A beautifully made piece of artwork never fails to be the source of conversation and admiration.

-Something about the flatness of a sheet of steel leads me to make designs for my metal wall art differently than I might for other media.
+Something about the flatness of a sheet of steel leads me to make metal art designs differently than I might for other media.

 Though I’ll suggest the 3-dimensional form within each element, I’ve tended to make the overall design with a 2-dimensional feel rather than implying perspective.

 My recent work has begun to include pieces with a more painterly character, which at some point may lead me astray : )

 One of the most critical parts of my metal art is the original design.